By Jordan Evans

 Mingling in the audience, newcomers Lawrence and Jackie Shea, of Springfield, discussed how they see the future of the Libertarian Party developing more at the state level.
 Lawrence, who first worked on Congressman Ron Paul’s 2008 campaign for President, claims that “bringing in more people power” is what will trigger that development.
 “We could do more”, Lawrence said.

-Jackie, a former Democrat and once supporter of President Obama, also believes that the future lies in both the power of people, as well as building relationships with others.
-“We’re all people.” she stressed.
+Jackie, a former Democrat and once a supporter of President Obama, also believes that the future lies in both the power of people, as well as building relationships with others.
+“We’re all people,” she stressed.
 When asked about working with other movements and grounds, she added “[It’s] worth investing into.
 Same with charity organizations.”

 A future in politics isn’t completely out of the question for the Sheas.
 When asked about considering the idea of local office, Lawrence added “I would see where it leads.”